-Private sector added 125,000 jobs in October, slightly beating expectations
+Private employers beat hiring forecasts with 125,000 new jobs in October

-Private employers added 125,000 jobs in October, slightly beating economists' expectations, according to the latest ADP National Employment Report.
+Private employers added 125,000 jobs in October, slightly more than economists anticipated, according to the latest ADP National Employment Report.

 Continue Reading Below

-Medium-size businesses, which employ between 50 to 499 people, accounted for almost half of the jobs, with 64,000 created, according to ADP.
+Economists surveyed by Refinitiv were expecting 120,000 jobs.
+Medium-size businesses, which employ 50 to 499 people, accounted for almost half of the jobs, with 64,000 created, according to ADP.
 Small businesses, or those with 1 to 49 workers, generated about 17,000 jobs.
 Large businesses added 44,000 positions.

 “While job growth continues to soften, there are certain segments of the labor market that remain strong,” Ahu Yildirmaz, vice president and co-head of the ADP Research Institute, said in a statement.